eegg/school-policies-and-procedures/src/admissions.rst

 ----------

 Accessible information
 ^^^^^^^^^^^^^^^^^^^^^^

-We ensure that our advertisements are accessible by all sections of the community.
+Our advertisements are accessible by all sections of the community.
-Information about our setting is produced in multiple forms when necessary:
+Information about our setting is produced in multiple forms when necessary.

+..
   * in written and spoken form
   * in more than one language (and failing that, via an interpreter)
   * in Braille, or through British Sign Language